dalodev/dalodev/README.md

 ### Hello there.
 I'm David 👋

-- 🔭 I’m currently working on Android apps.
+- 🔭 I’m currently working on Android apps and multiplatform apps.
 - 🌱 I’m currently learning kotlin multiplatform with compose multiplatform
 - 👯 I’m looking to collaborate on Android
 - 💬 Ask me about Android, Kotlin and Unity